simonbesnard1/gedidb/doc/user/fundamentals.processor.rst

 - **`db_scheme.sql`**: Update the schema to fit your specific database structure, especially if you’re working with existing datasets or need custom tables.

-  For details on configuration files, refer to the :ref:`basics-setup` page.
+  For details on configuration files, refer to the :ref:`fundamentals-setup` page.

 Performance considerations
 --------------------------